0xPolygonID/docs/docs/js-sdk/js-sdk-browser-wallet-demo.md

 </div>
 <br />

 5. As the credential is now created, the user needs to fetch it to his/her browser wallet.
 The website displays the QR code.
-Click the **_Polygon ID_** icon to open your browser wallet.
+Click the **_optimism ID_** icon to open your browser wallet.
 On the wallet, click **Receive**.

    <div align="center">
    <img src={useBaseUrl("img/receive-claim.png")}  align="center" width="500" />